Wine email marketing holds the biggest bang for the buck of any sales & marketing strategy but so...

-When it comes to selling beyond your tasting room, a solid email marketing strategy is gold!
+When it comes to selling beyond your tasting room, a solid email marketing strategy for wineries is gold!
 It is not just about how many subscribers you have but how engaged they are with your content.
-Segmentation is key to enjoying high open and click rates but also to converting those subscribers into paying customers.
+Email marketing segmentation is key to enjoying high open and click rates but also to converting those 'wine lover' subscribers into paying customers.

 A modern email marketing strategy goes way beyond monthly newsletters and promo emails.